Paul Komolafe: Arbroath FC

 On 4 February 2023, Paul signed with Scottish Championship side Arbroath FC.
 He made his debut for Arbroath on the same day in a league match against Raith Rovers.
 He went on to making seven appearances for the club, all coming on as a substitute.

 The club announced his departure on 25 May 2023, after end of his contract.

 KF Erzeni

 On 24 December 2023, KF Erzeni from Kategoria Superiore, the Albanian top tier league, announced Paul's signing.
 He made two appearances for the club in the league.
 On 30 January 2024, Erzeni announced the termination of his contract.

 Chittagong Abahani

 In March 2024, Bangladesh Premier League side Chittagong Abahani announced his signing.
 On 29 March 2024, he made his debut for the club in a 0-1 league defeat against Bangladesh Police FC.
 He scored his first goal for the club on 20 April 2024 against Rahmatganj.

 Khujand

 On 18 February 2025, Tajikistan Higher League club Khujand announced the signing of Komolafe.

 Istiklol

 On 30 July 2025, Istiklol announced the signing of Komolafe from Khujand.
+On 29 January 2026, Istiklol announced that Komolafe had left the club after his contract was not renewed following the conclusion of the 2025 season.

+Newroz

+On 6 February 2026, Iraq Stars League club Newroz announced the signing of Komolafe.